-Making soft Rasmalai recipe with milk powder.
-It's a quick and easy way to prepare this delicious dessert at home.
-Creamy and milky flatten balls cooked with cardamom milk make a perfect flavor for party events.
+Here is a soft Rasmalai recipe with milk powder that anybody can make with perfection.
+Quick and easy Indian dessert that you can prepare within 20 minutes.
+Creamy and milky Rasmalai balls cooked with thickened cardamom milk make a perfect flavor for party events.

 If you are looking at how to make soft rasmalai at home then try this recipe or watch step by step recipe video to follow the quick steps.
 People from Pakistan, India and Bangladesh love to prepare rasmalai but need an authentic recipe to make halwai style at home.
 It's a simple and easy rasmalai recipe that anyone can follow even if you are a beginner.
 It will soft, chewy, moist and perfect rasmalai balls which will not break if you follow the actual recipe.

-Rasmalai is a famous Bengali, Pakistani and Indian sweet dish or dessert that people love to eat.
-People from Pakistan and India love to serve 'Rasmalai' at special events like weddings, family gettogether, and festivals.
+Rasmalai is a famous Bengali, Pakistani, and Indian sweet dish or dessert that people love to eat.
+People from Pakistan and India love to serve 'Rasmalai' at special events like weddings, family gatherings, and festivals.

 It's been famous that K.C.
 Das (confectionery expert) created this mouthwatering sweet dish.
 The name ras malai is the combination of two Bengali words: ras, meaning "juice", and malai, meaning "cream".
 Rasmalai originated in the eastern Indian states of Orissa or West Bengal basically it's a variation of Rasgulla or Rosogulla.

 - Rasmalai with Milk Powder or Khoya (I used this method).

 - Chenna Rasmalai made with Paneer (cottage cheese)

 Here, I am making soft rasmalai with milk powder which is easy and quickly prepare at home and tastes like sweet cream balls.